bbc/peaks.js/README.md

 ### `Peaks.init(options, callback)`

 Returns a new `Peaks` instance with the [assigned options](#Configuration).
-The callback is invoked after the instance has been created and initialised, or if any errors occur during initialization.
+The callback is invoked after the instance has been created and initialized, or if any errors occur during initialization.
 You can create and manage several `Peaks` instances within a single page with one or several configurations.

 ```js